 All direct emissions from those activities under our control.
 Including fuel combustion on-site such as gas boilers and service fleet emissions.

 "A strong commitment to corporate social responsibility is the right thing to do, and is an imperative for companies dedicated to doing their part to help the world grow and thrive.
 Certification from the Science Based Targets initiative helps give us confidence that the aggressive and aspirational goals we are setting for our company with our new 2030 global CSR plan are putting us on a path to making a difference and creating a more sustainable world."

 Zero Waste to Landfill Across our Operations by 2030

 *Approved through internal governance management system.
-Sites who declared ZWTL status in 2019 could have previously sent waste to landfill up to the date of declaration.
+Sites that declared ZWTL status in 2020 could have previously sent waste to landfill up to the date of declaration.

 Sustainable Water Use

 Our water stewardship journey continues as we look to lead and initiate action-based projects with local communities, industry and water basin authorities—the result of which will help to successfully fulfill our goal to create a more sustainable world.